 Dealing with the winter homeschool slump can be stressful and overwhelming.
 Use the quick tips mentioned above to get a jumpstart on dodging it in your journey.
 In the meantime, I’d like to hear from you!
 Have you dealt with the winter slump before?
 What are some things you did to get through it?
 Let me know in the comments below!

 Enjoying the journey,

-Michelle Osborn is the CEO and founder of Yellow House Book Rental, specializing in providing homeschool curriculum for rent or purchase, as well as counseling and guidance for homeschool families.
-She is a wife of 30 years, a 22-year homeschool veteran, and mom of four amazing children and four grandchildren.
+Michelle Osborn is the owner and founder of Yellow House Book Rental, specializing in providing homeschool curriculum for rent or purchase, as well as counseling and guidance for homeschool families.
+She is a wife, a 22-year homeschool veteran, and mom of four, and grandmother to 5 grandchildren.
 Three of her children are now entrepreneurs, running their own businesses and doing quite well.
 Michelle’s passions include serving by leading worship at her church and encouraging homeschool moms through one on one, social media and speaking engagements.
 She has found her niche in helping parents homeschooling their teens through the high school years and on to pursue their dreams